Hanoi at a glance

 13. Quang Ba Flower Market

-People always said that Hanoi is the most beautiful and Quang Ba Flower Market is the most interesting place in Hanoi at this time.
-Once you visit Hanoi, you must try waking up in the middle of the night to visit the Quang Ba Flower Market.
+People always said that Hanoi is the most beautiful city and Quang Ba Flower Market is the most interesting place in Hanoi.
+Visiting Hanoi, you must try waking up at midnight to visit the Quang Ba Flower Market.
 It will be a delightful experience that you will never forget.
 The market is the most crowded from 1:00 am to 2:00 am.
-When the whole city is still asleep, the Quang Ba flower market is bustling, full of flowers.
-The light emitted from the overhead lights makes the entire market immersed in shimmering, fanciful colours.
+When the whole city is still asleep, the Quang Ba flower market is bustling.
 For those who like wandering around Hanoi at night, this is one of the beautiful tourist destinations not to be missed.

 Address: Nghi Tam, Au Co, Tay Ho District